zeid-hub/python-p3-v2-orm-relationships/README.md

 relationship and is responsible for managing the relationship by storing a single piece of data about the associated `Department`.

+- The "Employee" class will have an attribute to reference the associated `Department` object.
 - The "employees" table will contain a column to store a foreign key reference to the "departments" table.